AxC1271/STM32-DevBoard/README.md

 indeed possible from my fabricated board.
 This required changing the RX pin on the FPGA to receive the byte.

 ---

+Thanks for stopping and reading until the very end and I hope you learned something new from this README file!